rubys/rails-uninstaller-tasks/README.md

 Following is a script that will
   * clone rails main from github
   * build a new project with tailwind and importmaps
+  * do a few development tasks
-  * generate a model/view/controller using scaffolding as well as a stimulus controller
+    * generate a model/view/controller using scaffolding
+    * generate a stimulus controller
+    * "pin" the lit package from jspm
   * uninstall tailwindcss, stimulus, turbo, and import maps
-  * install esbuild, stimulus, turbo, and import maps
+  * install esbuild, turbo, stimulus, and tailwindcss
+  * output the config/importmap.REVIEWMAP file

 ```
 rm -rf rutdemo